moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/google_firebase_auth.md

 2. Import the same functions from the `firebase/auth` module in the authentication component.

 3. Import `signInWithPopup` from `firebase/auth` module.
 This function will pass two variables; those who hold the `getAuth()` and the `GoogleAuthProvider`.
+// DM: todoMM: no underscores, use snake-case in filenames